MrZMN/FuzzyKey/fuzzy extractors/README.md

 - Provement of agreement: send a hash from TX->RX, or send a MAC from RX->TX

 The 'operations' mentioned above depend on the exact constructions.

+### Security Level

+Different from fuzzy commitment and fuzzy vault, fuzzy extractors don't use physiological signals to conceal the secret key.
+Instead, the key comes from the PS itself.
+The main idea is to recover the mismatch on the PS measurements at TX/RX, then exact uniformly distributed random key from the agreed PS.

+Therefore, the security is ensured if the original entropy of PS measured by both sides is high enough.
+Precisely, the remaining entropy of agreed PS should be at least 128-bit, considering the entropy loss due to transmission/storage of public information.